Dog-Gone-Earl/ddev/README.md

 Memray module install and pip update

 Install memray module for curret error:

-"\nERROR: Could not build wheels for memray, which is required to install pyproject.toml-based projects"
+"ERROR: Could not build wheels for memray, which is required to install pyproject.toml-based projects"